The Commensal Real-time ASKAP Fast Transient incoherent-sum survey: FRB dynamic spectra

 \section{FRB dynamic spectra}

-Figures \ref{fig:dynspec1} to \ref{fig:dynspec5} show the dedispersed dynamic spectra of the FRBs discovered in the ICS survey.
+Figures \ref{fig:dynspec1} to \ref{fig:dynspec5} show the integrated pulse profiles (panel A) and dedispersed dynamic spectra (panel B) of the FRBs discovered in the ICS survey.
 The bursts have been arranged in order of increasing dispersion measure.
-The FRBs are labelled by their internal names.
+FRB designations are listed in the uppper right corner of each plot.